wiormiw/movie-app-test/README.md

 ***Important note***:

-This assignment is meant to be completed within **a maximum of 2 hours**.
+This assessment is meant to be completed within **a maximum of 2 hours**.

-Just attempt this assignment, and submit your code before **2 hours** is up, regardless of whether it is fully completed.
+Just attempt this assessment, and submit your code before **2 hours** is up, regardless of whether it is fully completed.

-You may provide **additional documentation** on how you would continue with this assignment if you were given more time.
+You may provide **additional documentation** on how you would continue with this assessment if you were given more time.

 # Overview